One Year Performance 1981–1982 (Outdoor Piece)

 Launch event, with a performance by Tim Etchells – 12 October, 7pm

 For LADA Screens 4 we are screening the film documenting ‘One Year Performance 1981–1982 (Outdoor Piece)’ by Tehching Hsieh.
-Following the film screening there will be a live performance by Tim Etchells entitled Inside (Improvised performance), made in relation to the film.

 In his third one-year performance piece, from 26 September 1981 through 26 September 1982, Hsieh spent one year outside, not entering buildings or shelter of any sort, including cars, trains, airplanes, boats, or tents.
 As he roamed around Lower Manhattan he relied on pay phones and chance meetings to keep in touch with his friends.
 Each day, he recorded his wanderings on a map, noting in particular the places where he ate and slept.
 The film documents his activities over the course of the year.